 We are a small/medium sized testing lab carrying out pesticide residue testing and must comply with ISO/IEC 17025 to ensure our continued accreditation.
 How can you help ensure our weighing processes meet the regulations?

 ISO/IEC 17025 is the quality standard which declares a lab is technically competent to carry out analyses and provide accurate results.
 METTLER TOLEDO can support you to meet the requirements of the regulations in several different ways:

 Based on METTLER TOLEDO's globally accepted Good Weighing Practice™, this free service helps you make sure you have the right balance to meet the needs of your weighing processes.

 Through a thorough risk-based analysis of your applications, we can provide you with an optimum balance calibration and routine testing schedule, including which tests to carry out when and the recommended test weights.
 With the optimized testing schedule, you can avoid over-testing your balances and potentially make considerable time and cost savings.

 METTLER TOLEDO's Excellence Level balances have built-in quality assurance functionalities so you can be sure that the results generated are always valid.
 Intelligent functions, such as StatusLight™, LevelControl and GWP Approved, help ensure right-first-time results by actively monitoring that all relevant conditions for correct weighing are met.

 Automated Powder and Liquid Dispensing

 Automated dispensing with Excellence level analytical balances enables you to achieve a level of dosing accuracy unmatched in a manual process.
 Dilution with automated dispensing avoids the need for pipetting and eliminates the errors associated with pipetting processes.
-The increased level of accuracy, reduces the balance's minimum weight and enables you to use less substances.
+The increased level of accuracy, reduces the balance's minimum weight and enables you to use less of each substance.
 Considerable materials savings can therefore also be made.